SergeiVKalinin/ML-ElectronMicroscopy-2023/README.md

 e.
 The course is expected to start in mid-June
 f.
 For registration, we will need your e-mail (as a primary way to contact, send Zoom invites, etc)

-6. The tentative program (to be updated) is in th efolder
+6. The tentative program (to be updated) is in this repository

 7. As a distinctive feature of the course, you are welcome to send the questions “how can we use ML to [describe problem]”.
 While we cannot guarantee that we can answer them, we will aim to incorporate these scenarios into the presentations and/or discuss as imaginary scenarios and workflows throughout the course.